Zeitgeist (film series): Synopsis

-ReceptionZeitgeist: Addendum won the 2008 Artivist Film Festival's award for best feature ("Artivist Spirit" category).
+Zeitgeist: Addendum won the 2008 Artivist Film Festival's award for best feature ("Artivist Spirit" category).

 Originally, the film was uploaded-released on Google Video.
-The current video posting on YouTube surpassed 5 million views by late 2013.
+The current video posting on YouTube surpassed five million views by late 2013.

 Alan Feuer of The New York Times noted that while the first film was famous for alleging that the attacks of September 11 were an inside job, the second, "was all but empty of such conspiratorial notions, directing its rhetoric and high production values toward posing a replacement for the evils of the banking system and a perilous economy of scarcity and debt".

+Zeitgeist: Moving Forward

-Zeitgeist: Moving ForwardZeitgeist: Moving Forward is the third installment in Peter Joseph's Zeitgeist film series.
+Zeitgeist: Moving Forward is the third installment in Peter Joseph's Zeitgeist film series.
 The film premiered at the JACC Theater in Los Angeles on January 15, 2011, at the Artivist Film Festival, was released in theaters and online.
 As of November 2014, the film had over 23 million views on YouTube.
 The film is arranged in four parts, each containing interviews, narration and animated sequences.